 Supporting someone you know

 Do you think you know someone affected by the issues described on this page?
-Find out how you can support them here: Supporting someone experiencing domestic abuse.
+Find out how you can support them on our Supporting someone experiencing domestic abuse page.

 Learn how to recognise the signs of domestic abuse – FREE learning modules here: Vue App (somersetsurvivors.co.uk)

-If you are experiencing gaslighting or any form of domestic abuse, worried about someone you know, or are concerned about the impact of your behaviour towards others, then help is available: somersetdomesticabuse.org.uk or by telephoning 0800 69 49 999 – between 8am – 8pm, 7 days a week.
+If you are experiencing gaslighting or any form of domestic abuse, worried about someone you know, or are concerned about the impact of your behaviour towards others, then help is available on our somersetdomesticabuse.org.uk website or by telephoning 0800 69 49 999 – between 8am – 8pm, 7 days a week.

 In an emergency you should always dial 999.
 If you are worried that an abuser may overhear your call you can remain silent, tap the phone and dial 55 when prompted by the operator who will send help.